The Fun - The Challenge - The Experience

 Racer Profiles

 David Hodges and Scott Walecka: The most-winning pair through the history of the Doublehanded Farallones Race is David Hodges and Scott Walecka, who won the monohull class overall on corrected time in the Moore 24 Adios on 9 of 10 tries in races between 1987 and 1999, missing out only once, in 1996, when they raced the Moore 24 Fatuity instead, and finished 4th.
-David Hodges also won for monohulls overall on corrected time in 2007, 2010 and 2021 with his Farr 38 Timberwolf.
+David Hodges also won for monohulls overall on corrected time in 2007, 2010 and 2021 with his Farr 38 Timberwolf, and was the fastest monohull on elapsed time in the 2023 race.

 Peter Hogg: Former DHF Race Chair Peter Hogg posted a remarkable set of results in various multihulls between 1987 and 1994, and posted the fastest elapsed time a total of seven times, five of them as skipper – twice in the 40-ft catamaran Tainui, and three times in Aotea, his Antrim 40 trimaran, and twice as crew – on the 48-ft catamaran Wind Warrior, and on the 30-ft trimaran Erin.
 With Aotea, he posted the second-fastest elapsed time in the race ever in 1992, finishing in 3 hours 48 minutes.